Custodian

 An interesting aspect is that in this model, compared to the broker one, both the buy and sell transactions (meaning the customer exchanging fiat currency for crypto-currency) are off-chain, since they are merely a bookkeeping exercise.
 For instance, if your customer buys 0.5 Bitcoins his/her balance will be updated accordingly, without the need for him/her to possess a digital wallet where to store them and therefore removing the need for the on-chain transactions.

 What if the cumulative reserve amount is lower than the one you promise to hold for your customers?
-You can either choose to manually transfer the difference to one of your reserves or activate the Nexus Tradebot to automatically handle the balances according to the your preferences.
+You can either choose to manually transfer the difference to one of your reserves or activate the Nexus Tradebot to automatically handle the balances according to your preferences.
 Both internal and external pricing can be used to adjust the balance, however it's important to note that with external pricing all transactions are executed back-to-back on the exchange.

 Since this model behaves like a closed crypto system, where the source and destination addresses are the only possible trusted exchanges, the compliance risk is lower than the one of the broker model.